-The market was working with down payments dropping to 10, 5 and frequently 0 percent during the mortgage boom of the last decade.
-A lender is able to handle the increased risk of the low down payment with Private Mortgage Insurance or PMI.
-This additional plan protects the lender in the event a borrower defaults on the loan and the market price of the home is lower than the loan balance.
+During the recent mortgage upturn of the last decade, it was widespread to see lenders commanding down payments of 10, 5 or often 0 percent.
+A lender is able to manage the additional risk of the low down payment with Private Mortgage Insurance or PMI.
+This added plan takes care of the lender in case a borrower doesn't pay on the loan and the worth of the property is less than the loan balance.

-Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and many times isn't even tax deductible, PMI can be expensive to a borrower.
-Unlike a piggyback loan where the lender takes in all the deficits, PMI is beneficial for the lender because they secure the money, and they receive payment if the borrower doesn't pay, different from a piggyback loan where the lender absorbs all the costs.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and frequently isn't even tax deductible, PMI can be expensive to a borrower.
+Unlike a piggyback loan where the lender takes in all the deficits, PMI is beneficial for the lender because they collect the money, and they receive payment if the borrower defaults.

-It can take several years to get to the point where the principal is just 80% of the initial loan amount, so it's essential to know how your Colorado home has grown in value.
-After all, any appreciation you've acquired over the years counts towards abolishing PMI.
-So what's the reason for paying it after the balance of your loan has fallen below the 80% threshold?
-Your neighborhood might not be adhering to the national trends and/or your home could have gained equity before things simmered down, so even when nationwide trends hint at declining home values, you should realize that real estate is local.
+It can take countless years to arrive at the point where the principal is just 20% of the original loan amount, so it's important to know how your home has increased in value.
+After all, any appreciation you've acquired over time counts towards removing PMI.
+So why should you pay it after your loan balance has dropped below the 80% threshold?
+Your neighborhood might not be adhering to the national trends and/or your home might have secured equity before things simmered down, so even when nationwide trends hint at declining home values, you should realize that real estate is local.

-An accredited, Colorado licensed real estate appraiser can help home owners figure out if their equity has exceeed the 20% point, as it's a tough thing to know.
-It's an appraiser's job to know the market dynamics of their area.
+The difficult thing for many home owners to understand is just when their home's equity goes over the 20% point.
+A certified, licensed real estate appraiser can surely help.
+As appraisers, it's our job to understand the market dynamics of our area.
 At Tri-County Appraisals, we know when property values have risen or declined.
-We're masters at identifying value trends in Loveland, Weld County, and surrounding areas.
-Faced with data from an appraiser, the mortgage company will often do away with the PMI with little trouble.
-At which time, the home owner can delight in the savings from that point on.
+We're masters at recognizing value trends in Loveland, Larimer County and surrounding areas.
+Faced with data from an appraiser, the mortgage company will most often do away with the PMI with little trouble.
+At which time, the homeowner can enjoy the savings from that point on.